Govind783/gemaverse-frontend/README.md

 ![Homepage](https://live.staticflickr.com/65535/52884256050_e0d3db92ee_z.jpg)

-And yes currently all the data is static and hardcoded as the client only wanted the frontend UI and neither will google-o-auth nor will login with riot id or discord work
+And yes currently all the data is static and hardcoded. the backend is still being worked upon and after completion and connecting the backend the whole platform will be live on the clients domain by the first week of june

 DO STAR THE REPO🌟